thoughtram/blog/_posts/2015-07-15-a-web-app-with-nickel-from-first-line-to-heroku-deployment.md

 The gist is that the handler gets called again and again for every request hence you can't *move* the `String` since it could only be moved once.

-If we start our server again with `Cargo run` and open up the website in the browser we should see something like this.
+If we start our server again with `cargo run` and open up the website in the browser we should see something like this.

 ![Raw Clog Output](/assets/raw_clog_output.png)

 Hooray!
 That's a markdown formatted changelog of the Angular 2 project.

-##Working with `JSON` data
+##Working with JSON data

 We now have our server to clone a repository, generate a markdown changelog and return it to the browser as is.
 That's all nice so far.
-In order to create something slightly more nice and flexible we need to build a proper JSON API that can be consumed from a frontend.
+In order to create something slightly nicer and more flexible we need to build a proper JSON API that can be consumed from a frontend.

-Let's sketch out how the JSON request and response objects may look like.
+Let's sketch out what the JSON request and response objects may look like.

 **Request Object**